digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Metadata standard
-—

-A metadata standard is a set of guidelines, rules, or best practices for describing data that has been established by a recognized organization or community.
+A **metadata standard** is a set of guidelines, rules, or best practices for describing data that has been established by a recognized organization or community.

 <!--presenter notes